-Right now I'm front-row seat at the best kind of concert: ogling at the twisted cacophony of an enriched naturally leavened dough with sharp cinnamon and warm brown sugar (Update!
-I’ve also added a chocolate filling option), all topped with a luxurious simple syrup — a sourdough babka is just sitting there cooling on a wire rack, but I swear I hear it singing.
+Right now, I'm front-row seat at the best kind of concert: ogling at the twisted cacophony of an enriched naturally leavened dough with sharp cinnamon and warm brown sugar (or chocolate, read on), all topped with a luxurious, simple syrup.
+This sourdough babka is sitting there cooling on a wire rack, but I swear I hear it singing.
 If there ever was such a thing as too much anticipation, right now surely qualifies; it's as palpable as any musical instrument in an empty music hall.
 And I'd pay a hefty sum to cut in, take a bite, and end the concert a little early.

 I've stepped up my baking research and development for this babka in an attempt to get this recipe out after the enthusiasm displayed on my recent Instagram post.
-This dough is straightforward, playing at not quite the enrichment level of brioche (or my cinnamon rolls), but not exactly lean, either.
+This dough is straightforward, playing at not quite the enrichment level of brioche (or my cinnamon rolls), but not precisely lean, either.
 I feel it's just right: not cloying, not overly rich, and certainly not dry or under-flavored.
 And while it unquestionably looks drenched, the interior is not—the interplay between the crust and crumb is wonderfully balanced.

 Sourdough Babka Recipe

-This recipe will work with many different pans, but in testing, I eventually turned to my trusty 9″ x 4″ x 4″ USA Pan Pullman Pan — I know, not common.
-The reason is twofold: first, I love the resulting straight-sided babka.
-It makes for a more presentable and tidy treat.
-Second, the USA Pan has a natural silicone lining and this, in combination with parchment paper, makes cleanup significantly easier (more on this later).
+This recipe will work with many different pans, but I eventually turned to my trusty 9 x 4 x 4-inch Pullman Pan in testing.
+The reason is twofold: first, I love the resulting straight-sided and presentable sourdough babka.
+Second, the USA Pan has a natural silicone lining and this, in combination with parchment paper, makes cleanup a snap.

 |Total Dough Weight||800 grams|